DIY-Smart-Appliances/SmartFridge/Code/BasicFridge1/README.md

 - connect a DHT22 inside the freezer to the ESP32Cam - For this you can use the path to the old temperature sensor
 - connect the compressor relay to the ESP32Cam

 Since in most freezer compartments there is no door opening sensor because there is no light, the door opening sensor has to be fitted-in somehow.
-The cables can follow the same path as the temperature sensor, but then it will be necessary to make some modifications to the freezer door to fit a reed relay.
+The cables can follow the same path as the temperature sensor, but it will probably be necessary to make some modifications to the freezer door to fit a reed relay.